ladelpriore/Block_19_Javascript_DOM_Workshop-Freelancer-Rates/README.md

 # Block 19 JavaScript DOM, Workshop: Freelancer Rates
-An array of Freelancers that self-updates every 3 seconds with new freelancers by name, occupation, and price
+Create a platform that advertises independent freelancers, their services and rates.
+An array of Freelancers that self-updates every 3 seconds with new freelancers by name, occupation, and price.

 # Requirements
 Build your website according to this user story: